 Again, how is that a difficult conversation?

 Nor does it need to be an expensive endeavor.
-This is why I recommend the MUST HAVETM Documents online program will walk you through creating all four documents, and the cost is a tiny fraction of what you would pay an estate lawyer.
+This is why I recommend the MUST HAVETM Documents online program, which will walk you through creating all four documents, and the cost is a tiny fraction of what you would pay an estate lawyer.

 Are you ready to finally have the conversation and take care of these important documents?
 Take the first step and learn more by watching this video I created.